maexle90/CourseProject/CodeBook.md

 Note: features are normalized and bounded within [-1,1].

-# Describition of variables and transformations to clean up the data
+# Describtion of variables and transformations to clean up the data
 The features (in total 561) are unlabeled and can be found in the "x_test.txt" and "x_train.text" files respectively.
 The features names (column names) are stored in the file "features.text".
 The activity labels are in the "y_test.txt" and "y_train.txt" files.
 The test subjects (volunteers) are in the "subject_test.txt" and "subject_train.txt" files.

 ## Step 1: Merges the training and the test sets to create one data set.